haihala/mandarin/rules/resolving.md

 * Tap self: Gain 2 gold
 * Start of turn, tap self, pay 1 mana: skip your turn

-Abilities with both a trigger and cost actions are activatable abilities that can be used only as the trigger is present.
+Abilities with both a trigger and cost actions are hybrid abilities.
+Hybrid abilities count as both, an activatable and a triggered ability.
+They can be used only as the trigger is present and are used by paying the costs.
+A player doesn't have to use a hybrid ability when the trigger is present.

-An ability is an activatable ability if there is any cost.
-It is a triggered ability if it requires a trigger.
-It can be both at the same time.

-## Costs

-Costs are linked to effects.
-If a cost can be fully resolved, the rest of the ability will resolve.

 ## Effects